Projection-Free Functional Constrained Optimization for Risk Aversion and Sparsity Control: Applications and Numerical Experiments

 \subsubsection{Tests on Stock Market Dataset}

-To evaluate the proposed algorithms, we test the cardinality-free and cardinality-constrained models from Section \ref{subsubsec:portf-model} using the historical stock data from six major stock markets provided by \textit{Thomson Reuters Datastream} and \textit{Fama \& French Data Library}.
-The dataset contains weekly returns $\{r_{ik}\}$ for $N$ assets and market indices (target level) $\{R_k\}$ across $K$ weeks.
-In the original dataset, the value of $\Psi$ for the cardinality constraint is not available.
-We construct it by the following rule: $\Psi = \lfloor 0.2 * N \rfloor$ if $N \le 100$ and $\Psi = \lfloor 0.05 * N\rfloor$ if $N > 100$.
-Table \ref{tab:stock-data} lists some key information about the six datasets and we refer to \citep{bruni2016real} for more details.
+We test the above portfolio models on historical weekly returns from six major stock markets (from \textit{Thomson Reuters Datastream} and the \textit{Fama \& French Data Library}).
+Each dataset provides weekly asset returns $\{r_{ik}\}$ and an index return series $\{R_k\}$ over $K$ weeks.
+Since the target cardinality $\Psi$ is not specified in the raw data, we set it using a standard rule-of-thumb that scales with the universe size: \(\Psi = \lfloor 0.2\,N \rfloor\) if \(N \le 100\) and \(\Psi = \lfloor 0.05\,N \rfloor\) otherwise.
+Appendix Table \ref{tab:stock-data} summarizes dataset characteristics (see also \citep{bruni2016real}).

-In all experiments, to implement the proposed algorithms, we employ a nonconvex smooth approximation of the step functions in the objective of \eqref{portf-nonconvex} and \eqref{model3} (see Appendix \ref{appen-num-portf}).
-The initial values of $x_i$ are set to zero.
-In the tables below, we use the following notations: (1) ``$f(x_N)$'' stands for the objective value and ``$\|h(x_N)\|_2$'' for the norm of the cardinality constraint violation ($|\sum\limits_{i=1}^N x_i- \Psi|$); (2) ``Risk'' is the value in (\ref{portf-var-sa}) (it is the same as $f(x_N)$ in the nonconvex models); (3) ``\# ass.'' represents the number of selected assets, i.e. the number of $\{x_i\}$ that are nonzero; (4) ``Card vio.'' records the values of cardinality violation such that $\text{Card. vio.} = \max(\text{\# ass. }-\Psi, 0)$; (5) ``Time(s)'' is the CPU time in seconds.

-\paragraph{Results of Cardinality-free Models.} Table \ref{tab:portf-noCard-result-level} and Table \ref{tab:portf-noCard-result-noncvx-ipp} report the computational results of applying LCG, DNCG and IPP-LCG to solve the cardinality-free models.
-All algorithms are terminated when the number of iteration reaches $100$.
-In particular, for LCG and IPP-LCG, the number of iterations is the total iterations to run CGO.
-To examine the sparsity of the solutions, we record the values of cardinality violation, although no cardinality control is imposed in this case.
-From these tables, we observe that LCG, DNCG and IPP-LCG solve the models efficiently and yield relatively small risk.
-Without cardinality control, however, the numbers of selected assets returned by all these algorithms are larger the required cardinality $\Psi$.

-\paragraph{Results of Cardinality-constrained Models.} For the developed cardinality-constrained models in Section \ref{subsubsec:portf-model}, we solve them by LCG, DNCG and IPP-LCG, respectively, and report the numerical results in Table \ref{portf-card-level} - \ref{portf-card-noncvx} accordingly.
-Intuitively, when restricting to a small pool of assets, the risk of not reaching the market index increases.
-As shown in Table \ref{portf-card-level} - \ref{portf-card-noncvx}, the risk \eqref{portf-var-sa} is higher than the one from the cardinality-free models (see Table \ref{tab:portf-noCard-result-level} - \ref{tab:portf-noCard-result-noncvx-ipp}).
-Nevertheless, with the cardinality constraint, all algorithms select a much smaller number of assets in a similarly efficient manner.
-Comparing all three algorithms, the nonconvex methods meet the cardinality requirement more strictly than their convex counterpart while the DNCG method applied on model \eqref{model3} meet the cardinality requirement for all the instances and consumes the least CPU time for most of the instances.